 DANNY (entering Room 237): Mom, are you in there?

 As Danny enters, we view the mirrored doors from his perspective.
-Because we don't see beyond these mirrored doors, we have no assurance, really, that what Danny saw in Room 237 is what will be viewed by Jack.
+Because we don't see beyond these mirrored doors, we have no assurance, really, that what Danny will see in Room 237 is what will be viewed by Jack.

-Kubrick sets it up for people to consider the possibility that Danny had himself gotten the key for the room, and had already opened the door, but we are led to believe that he didn't.
+Kubrick sets it up for people to consider the possibility that Danny had himself gotten the key for the room, and had already opened the door, but we are also led to believe that he didn't.
 We've really no reason to consider that possibility as one that explains away the peculiarity of what is now transpiring, for the appearance of the yellow ball, which had been rolled down the hall to Danny, would still remain an open question.

 Take a look again at the blue carpet in the entry area of Room 237.
 This at first appears to be a blank blue, which leads us to overlook that impressed in the pile of the blank blue there is a curious chaos of nebulous, almost designs.
 Nothing definite except that they aren't the scratchings of feet.
 Their restless ambiguity reminds of the perpetual questioning as to what is intentional and what is not.
 The choice of the stand-out graphics for the carpets makes one feel that there must be designs in the blue carpet as well.

 We see Danny wears a sweater decorated with yellow stars and a rocket (Apollo USA) design, which references both the Apollo 11 mission to the moon as well as Apollo the sun god, an oracular god, a healer, a "Doc", whose arrow/bow symbol is suggested by the rocket.
-Via this symbol, there is linkage with David Bowman in 2001, room 237 being as The Shining in some respects what the rush beyond Jupiter into infinity was to Bowman.
-The very carpet of the hall, in the way it is filmed, gives the impression of a pattern of interlocked designs reeling off into infinity, which is an unknown cut off by the double door at the end of the hall, the bedroom and bath of Room 237 reminding very much of the surreal rooms at the edge of infinity into which Bowman is dropped in 2001.
+Via this symbol, there is linkage with David Bowman in 2001, Room 237 being for The Shining in some respects what the rush beyond Jupiter into infinity was to Bowman.
+The very carpet of the hall, in the way it is filmed, gives the impression of a pattern of interlocked designs reeling off into infinity, the unknown that is obscured by the double door at the end of the hall.
+The bedroom and bath of Room 237 remind very much of the surreal rooms at the edge of infinity into which Bowman is dropped in 2001.

 Though Room 237 is to the right, psychologically we are primed to look first at the double doors at the far end of the hall, to connect them with the ball as it had rolled in an absolutely straight line to Danny, and also because the camera and the lights conspire to guide our focus straight down the hall to those doors.
 Because we are pressured to look straight down the hall at these double doors, but are also maneuvered to wonder if the ball was rolled from Room 237 to the right, we have another of the 90 degree turns or superimpositions which we've already observed Kubrick performing elsewhere in the film.
 We know by the ball's direction in its roll that it couldn't have come from Room 237, that it could only have come from straight ahead.

 The positioning of the rocket and USA on Danny's sweater brings to mind the Forest Rangers with the emblem of the tree on the either side of which were the letters U and S, the tree appearing much like a rocket now that we see Danny in his Apollo USA sweater.
 One could say that the triangular tree design, the dart shadow on the ceiling above the two girls etc., these things have transformed into the rocket on Danny's sweater.

-One of the wonderful things about Danny's Apollo 11 sweater is that it is the same blue as his Big Wheel, which provides some more commentary on his Big Wheel, his vehicle of conveyance, as being his Apollo 11.
+One of the wonderful things about Danny's Apollo 11 sweater is that it is the same blue as his Big Wheel, which may provide some more commentary on his Big Wheel, his vehicle of conveyance, as being his Apollo 11.
 I had wondered, "Where is Danny's Big Wheel?
 Why doesn't he use it any longer after the Saturday confrontation with the twins?"
 And then I realized it is still here, but it is Danny and Danny is it, just as Jack is the Minotaur.
-We have not just a kind of hybridism but things appearing in multiple forms, as in polymorphism, a musical piece that will be later be used and being named Polymorphia.
+We have not just a kind of hybridism but things appearing in multiple forms, as in polymorphism, and a musical piece that will be later be used is named Polymorphia.

 Polymorphism occurs throughout the film--but what is transforming into what?
 It's part of the maze of unraveling identity and meaning in the film and complex in the extreme.
 Polymorphism is also an apt description for how Kubrick carries ideas from film to film cloaking them in different situations and ideas.